Reopening Plans for Fall 2020

 Any student or staff member who had symptoms but was not diagnosed with COVID-19 can return to school once they have been fever-free for 72 hours without fever-reducing medication and symptoms have resolved, and with a written note from their physician.

-Students and staff are expected to adhere to all local government regulations about quarantining after travel to regional COVID-19 hotspots.
+Students and staff are expected to adhere to all local government regulations about quarantining after travel internationally or to regional COVID-19 hotspots.
 Currently New York has a mandatory quarantine policy for people traveling in from 34 states, plus D.C. and Puerto Rico.
 Please stay aware of these ever-changing regulations.

 The School will restrict non-essential visitors inside the buildings, including parents.
 Pick-up and drop-off will occur just outside the school building, and parent meetings will be conducted virtually.